Jamie-/Status/README.md

 ### Thanks ###
 While searching to see if anyone had already made one of these sorts of things I stumbled upon this and quite liked the design and so made my own version of that style from scratch: http://xpaw.ru/mcstatus/
 A big shoutout to those guys for their neat design!

+### To Do ###
+- Combine save.php and guiconf.php into one file.
+- Make the updating refresh use AJAX so as not to reload the page.
+- Ability to use themes.